 This function compares the principal components (PCs) obtained from separate PCA on reference and query datasets for a single cell type using either cosine similarity or correlation.

-The S3 plot method generates a heatmap to visualize the cosine similarities between principal components from the output of the comparePCA function.
+The S3 plot method generates a heatmap to visualize the similarities between principal components from the output of the comparePCA function.

 comparePCA(